 In addition, the spread of COVID-19, which has caused a broad impact globally, may materially affect us economically.
-While the potential economic impact brought by and the duration of COVID-19 may be difficult to assess or predict, a widespread pandemic could result in significant disruption of global financial markets, reducing our ability to access capital, which could in the future negatively affect our liquidity.
-In addition, further recessions or market correction resulting from the spread of COVID-19 could materially affect our business and the value of our common shares.
+While the full extent of the economic impact brought by and the duration of the panedmic may be difficult to assess or predict, the pandemic could result in future periods of significant disruption of global financial markets, reducing our ability to access capital, which could in the future negatively affect our liquidity.
+In addition, further recessions or market correction resulting from the sustained pandemic could materially affect our business and the value of our common shares.

-The global COVID-19 pandemic continues to rapidly evolve, and we will continue to monitor the COVID-19 situation closely.
-The ultimate impact of the COVID-19 pandemic or a similar health epidemic is highly uncertain and subject to change.
+The ultimate impact of the pandemic or a similar health epidemic is highly uncertain and subject to future developments that are highly uncertain, including as a result of evolving variants of the disease, the actions taken to contain or treat it, including the likelihood of achieving widespread global vaccination rates, and the duration and intensity of the related effects of the pandemic and the uncertainty of the timing of the broader economic recovery to pre-pandemic levels.
 We do not yet know the full extent of the potential impacts on our business, our clinical trials, healthcare systems or the global economy as a whole.